oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > * https://psirt.domain.tld/advisories/aggregator/csaf/aggregator.json
 > * https://domain.tld/security/aggregator/csaf/aggregator.json

+The file `aggregator.json` SHOULD only list the latest version of the metadata of a CASF provider.

 ### 7.1.22 Requirement 22: Two disjoint issuing parties

 The file `aggregator.json` (requirement 21) lists at least two disjoint CSAF providers (including CSAF trusted providers) or one CSAF publisher and one CSAF provider (including CSAF trusted provider).